SalesforceDev/StringUtil/README.md

 The following are methods for StringUtil.

-###match(lengthContent, shortContent, ignoreCase)
+### match(lengthContent, shortContent, ignoreCase)
-Returns a Boolean that represents the specified Date in the standard “yyyy-MM-dd” format.
+The shortContent is a word or in a word, if the lengthContent contains the shortContent, so returns true.

 Signature
 public static Boolean match(String lengthContent, String shortContent, Boolean ignoreCase)